 Assessment items will assess students' performance in a broad range of skills and abilities.
-Given History's assessment objectives set out above, the most ideal question types will be data-based questions and essay-type questions, as they can test a wide range of abilities such as understanding major historical events, analysing historical data and presenting systematic arguments.
-Data-based questions will test students' ability to interpret historical data, while essay-type questions will target students' ability to present logical and coherent arguments.
+Given History's assessment objectives set out above, the most ideal question types are data-based questions and essay-type questions, as they can test a wide range of abilities such as understanding major historical events, analysing historical data and presenting systematic arguments.
+Data-based questions test students' ability to interpret historical data, while essay-type questions target students' ability to present logical and coherent arguments.

-These types of items are similar to those adopted in the HKCE and HKAL examinations.
-Specimen papers will be provided to schools by the HKEAA to illustrate the format of the examination and the standards at which the questions are pitched.
+Schools may refer to the sample and live examination papers regarding the format of the examination and the standards at which the questions are pitched.